 The process really isn't that different; you just need a slightly different set of tools.
 Like the restaurant version, it starts with good beef.
 You can grind your own, or just buy fresh-ground beef from a good butcher or supermarket.
 The key is making sure it contains enough fat to get the whole thing sizzling without having to grease your pan.
 Fresh-ground chuck will do, and use a scale if you want to be precise (and why wouldn't you want to be?).

 Scraping the patties can be done with the same stiff spatula, but a sharp bench scraper does the job even better, provided you're not afraid of the pan.
 Don't be.
 I'm pretty sure hot fat can sense fear.
-Some heavy duty protective gloves can help.
+Some heavy-duty protective gloves can help.

 As soon as the patties are flipped, and I mean as soon as they're flipped, add cheese to one patty and stack the other on top.
-I'd recommend either using a store-bought American cheese (see our taste test here), or homemade melty cheese slices.
+I'd recommend using either a store-bought American cheese (see our taste test here) or homemade melty cheese slices.
 You need a good melter to help bind the patties together.

 And there you've got it.
-It's a burger that packs in a crazy amount of flavor in a single, manageable, 4-ounce package.
+It's a burger that packs in a crazy amount of flavor in a single, manageable, four-ounce package.
 The textural contrasts you get from just the patty and cheese alone are mind-blowingly good.
 Juicy meat, gooey cheese, and crisp, lacy crust are just about everything I want in a burger.
 A burger that cooks in under a minute, no less.